shaypal5/gender_augmented_twitter_network/README.rst

 Stats
 -----

-* The number of nodes in the dataset (as it is the number if users in the intersection of the *twitter7* dataset and the *kwak10www* dataset) is 2,996,026.
+* The number of nodes in the dataset is 8,221,921.

+  * That is, of course, the number of users in the intersection of the *twitter7* dataset and the *kwak10www* dataset.

-Node intersection, resulting network size, etc..
+* The number of edges in the network is TODO.

 Etymology
 ---------